Health Centers Then & Now

 2019-2020: As dual pandemics rage, CHCs fight for long-term, secure funding

 The 116th Congress convenes in January 2019 and the Senate HELP Committee schedules a full committee hearing on “Access to Care: Health Centers and Providers in Underserved Communities,” a display of bi-partisan support for the CHC mission.
 Yet policy changes such as the Public Charge rule, §1115 Medicaid waivers, and continued budgetary threats loom.
 The House votes just dys before the September 30 deadline to pass a Continuing Resolution to keep the federal government open.
 It provides a two-month extension of funding for the Community Health Center Fund (CHCF), National Health Service Corps (NHSC), and Teaching Health Center Graduate Medical Education (THCGME) programs.
 At year-end, another temporary measure extends funding through May 22, 2020, leaving CHCs to begin the new year with uncertainty.
 When COVID-19 hits the US, CHCs are once again on the front lines of a global public health emergency.
-They quickly launch drive-through and curbside testing, adapt facilities and programs to ensure safety, and and implement or expand telemedicine, radically changing the delivery of care.
+They quickly launch drive-through and curbside testing, adapt facilities and programs to ensure safety, and implement or expand telemedicine, radically changing the delivery of care.
 While CHCs continue to anchor services in the nation’s poorest and most at-risk communities, they experience large revenue losses as the pandemic forces closure of sites, reductions in non-COVID19 services, and staffing layoffs, losing an estimated $4 billion in 8 months and exposing the huge need for sustained, long-term funding to ensure continued access.
 Congressional funding relief legislation - including the Paycheck Protection Program (PPP), HHS Provider Relief Fund, HRSA Uninsured Claims Fund, and supplemental COVID-19 grants - provide short-term relief but fall far below the amounts required to fill the gap.
 Congress ends its session in August with no agreement on a new relief bill.
 Compounding the large, sustained revenue losses is the uncertainty of ongoing health center funding, with the CHCF set to expire at the end of November 2020.
 Also exposed – the deep, pervasive racism that resurfaces with the horrific killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks and the shooting of Jacob Blake.
 Born out of the civil rights and social justice movements of the 1960s, the nation’s CHCs recommit to working for racial equality and real change in the face of systemic injustice, even as they mourn the deep loss first of Rep. Elijah Cummings (MD) and eight months later, of Rep. John Lewis (GA), champions in the fight for justice and dedicated supporters of the health center movement.

 • photo